lordkevinmo/online_exercises/FEATURES.md

 #### Creator of a group
 - [x] They can accept/refuse user
 - [x] They can copy an invitation link for groups
-- [x] They can create exercices
+- [x] They can create exercises
+- [x] They can see the results of any exercises assign to a group per user per question
 - [ ] They can change settings of the group
 - [x] They can assign an exercise to a group
 	- [ ] Check no duplicate exercise in a group

 #### User
 - [x] User can join group(s)
-- [x] User can see exercices in the group
+- [x] User can see exercises in the group
-- [ ] User can do exercices
+- [x] User can do exercises
 - [x] User can see all the groups(s) they are inside
 - [ ] User can see their marks
 - [ ] User can report a questions/ask for help maybe
-- [ ] User can access hystory (review questions)
+- [ ] User can access history (review questions)

 # Exercise
-An exercice is composed of one or many questions (different type possible)
+An exercise is composed of one or many questions (different type possible)

 - [ ] They can define a timelimit
 - [ ] They can define a date limit (day/hours/mins/seconds)